A decreasing step method for strongly oscillating stochastic models: Convergence results for the MsDS algorithm

-are tight. \item We prove now that both $\zeta^n$ and $\check{\zeta}^n$ have the same limit on the interval $[0,\tau_K]$.
-By Theorem \ref{Thm:ConvergenceChangeCoefficients}, it suffices to prove that sup norm of the difference of the coefficients converge in probability.
-By Theorem \ref{Theo:GeneralConvergence} the regularity properties of $F$ and the mean value theorem we have
+(c) We prove now that both $\zeta^n$ and $\check{\zeta}^n$ have the same limit on the interval $[0,\tau_K]$.
+By Theorem~\ref {ThmConvergenceChangeCoefficients}, it suffices to prove that sup norm of the difference of the coefficients converge in probability.
+By Theorem~\ref{TheoGeneralConvergence} the regularity properties of $F$ and the mean value theorem we have

 The terms of $Q_2^{n},P_1^{n}$ are treated in the same way.
-On the other hand, we get from Corollary \ref{Cor:ControlPowerAndDifference}, Proposition \ref{Prop:APriori}, and Burckholder-Davis-Gundy inequality that
+On the other hand, we get from Corollary~\ref{CorControlPowerAndDifference}, Proposition~\ref{PropAPriori}, and Burckholder--Davis--Gundy inequality that

 are tight and converge to zero.